How to Build an email list - Mailotrix

 Can I build an email list without a website?

 Yes.
 Use free tools like MailerLite, ConvertKit, or Mailchimp to create a hosted landing page.
 Share that link across your social bios, LinkedIn posts, YouTube videos, or even WhatsApp groups.
-Plenty of creators built their first 1,000+ subscribers without owning a domain.
+Plenty of creators built their first 1,000+ subscribers without owning a domain. you can read full guide here.

 Should I buy an email list?